 Estimated Spend / Contract Value (inclusive of VAT) Procurement Policy Requirement Up to £20,000 A priced quotation from a supplier, including a scope of work.
-Between £20,000 and £50,000 A minimum of three quotations from suitable suppliers for the same scope of work.
+Between £20,000 and £50,000 A minimum of three quotations sought from suitable suppliers for the same scope of work, using the GTR standard form.
+The form should be submitted alongside the Purchase Order.
 Between £50,000 and £100,000 Seek advice from the procurement team.
 Between £100,000 and the UCR16 threshold Seek advice from the procurement team.
 A formal tender must be undertaken.
 Above the applicable UCR16 threshold A UCR16 compliant tender must be undertaken by the procurement team.